computationalmodelling/fidimag/README.md

 does atomistic simulations.

 You'll want to add the path this file is in to your $PYTHONPATH.
-Check the documentation for more detailed installation help.
+Check the [documentation](http://fidimag.readthedocs.org) for more detailed installation help (but needs tidying up).